 Like other addictive drugs such as cannabis, tobacco, and sugar, alcohol can alter any or all of the brain’s pleasure-promoting neurotransmitter functions.
-Alcohol can become a super-addictor by hyper-stimulating brain levels of serotonin, endorphin, GABA, and/or dopamine as well as disturbing blood sugar levels and creating pathological depletions in many vital nutrients.1 Alcohol’s impact on the brain has been well-documented since the 1980s.
-Neuroscientists studying addiction worldwide discovered its profound impact.
+Alcohol can become a super-addictor by hyper-stimulating brain levels of serotonin, endorphin, GABA, and/or dopamine as well as disturbing blood sugar levels and creating pathological depletions in many vital nutrients.1 Alcohol’s impact on the brain has been well-documented since the 1980s, when neuroscientists studying addiction began to comprehend its profound impact.
 This discovery process is the subject of Alcohol and the Addictive Brain by eminent researcher and Alliance supporter Kenneth Blum, PhD.2